Philippine Public Safety Academy

-The Philippine Public Safety Academy or PPSA, is a public safety school whose graduates are assigned as officers of the Bureau of Jail Management and Penology (BJMP) and the Bureau of Fire Protection (BFP).
+The Philippine Public Safety Academy or PPSA is a constitutive unit of the Philippine Public Safety College, a public safety school whose graduates are assigned as officers of the Bureau of Jail Management and Penology (BJMP) and the Bureau of Fire Protection (BFP).
+PPSA is temporarily located inside the Camp Vicente Lim, sharing facility with the National Forensic Science Training Institute.